Home

 The final design is with a black border around the text.

-The Controller PCB.
 Electronics from Harvey deKleine in Canada.

 The electronics distribute signals inside the control panel.